logaretm/villus/README.md

 ---

-You can do a lot more than that, `villus` makes frequent tasks such as re-fetching, caching, mutations, and subscriptions a breeze.
+You can do a lot more than that, `villus` makes frequent tasks such as re-fetching, caching, deduplication, mutations, and subscriptions a breeze.
 It has even built-in `Suspense` support with Vue 3!
 Consult the [documentation](https://villus.logaretm.com) for more use-cases and examples.

 ## Compatibility